-My father preferred popular American musicians such as Andy Williams and Nat King Cole but as I grew older and my dad became an audiophile, he switched to Pink Floyd, Chuck Mangione, and Gato Barbieri.
+My father preferred popular American musicians such as Andy Williams and Nat King Cole.
+Still, as I grew older and my dad became an audiophile, he switched to Pink Floyd, Chuck Mangione, and Gato Barbieri.
 My musical tastes changed along with him.

-Then CDs came and my tapes and vinyl were replaced by plastic discs.
+Then CDs came, and plastic discs replaced my tapes and vinyl.
 High-quality digital discs quickly transitioned to lower quality but “good enough” digital downloads.
 It’s not good enough.
 But that’s where we are.

 In the 2000s’ I listened to Cold Play and the OneRepublic.